< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 First flight of the Super DC-3 was in June 1949.
 However, the DC-3 was no longer the best aircraft available to the airlines, and only three Super DC-3s went into commercial service.
 The US Air Force (USAF), which was formed in 1947 when the USAAF became an independent service, acquired the first prototype, but passed it on to the US Navy, which had 100 R4Ds updated to Super DC-3 standard.
 The Navy designated the type the "R4D-8", though it appears to also have been known by its USAF designation, "C-117D".

 * The C-47 remained in first-line service with too many air forces to list into the 1950s, and was a prominent contributor to the Berlin Airlift in 1948 and 1949.
-The French used them during the first Indochina War, and also used one as flying command post during the Anglo-French-Israeli Suez intervention in 1956.
+The French used them during the first Indochina War, and also used one as a flying command post during the Anglo-French-Israeli Suez intervention in 1956.
 One interesting use from the 1960s involved various Dakotas fitted with the nose of a Lockheed F-104 Starfighter containing the Starfighter's sophisticated NASARR radar, being used for trials and training.
 At least one was operated by the Canadians, who of course nicknamed theirs "Pinocchio".
 Five were known to have been operated by the Luftwaffe, being nicknamed "Nasenbaer", a play on NASARR meaning "Nosy Bear" AKA coati mundi.

 Dakota / Pinocchio with NASARR radar